barnes/django-commerce/README.md

 ### 07.10.2021
 All functionality complete, watchlist page, categories and category page.
 Styling is the final piece of the puzzle.

+Styling is done.
+It isn't great, but its functional.

 IMG Sources:
 https://unsplash.com/photos/reEySFadyJQ